hsupunw/people-base-data-rest/README.md

 ## Front End client
 - A front end client using angular 7 is developed for ease of use.
 Please find it from https://github.com/hsupunw/people-client

-## Alternative Implementation with spring-data-rest
-- An alternative implementation with spring-mvc (fully working with above angular front end) can be found from https://github.com/hsupunw/people-base